 The purpose of this course is to study the classical and contemporary theories of counseling.
 Students will be exposed to models of counseling including historical and philosophical background that are consistent with current professional research and practice in the field so that they begin to develop a personal model of counseling.
 These models will be the foundation for students to conceptualize client presentation and select appropriate counseling interventions.
 Students will understand and apply theories of human behavior, ways to bring about change.
 Texts, class discussion and assignments encourage the learner to examine counseling and development theories, research, and socio-cultural issues critically and comparatively.
-Socio-cultural diversity is examined focusing on counseling methods and consciousnessraising regarding stereotypes that infringe on the helping process.
-Through various experiences students will be introduced to counseling theories in a way that offers personal and thought provoking challenges to conceptualize human behavior, cognition, affect, and the process of change.
+Socio-cultural diversity is examined focusing on counseling methods and consciousness-raising regarding stereotypes that infringe on the helping process.